-The space agency's Mars Atmosphere and Volatile EvolutioN mission (MAVEN for short) is designed to peer into the Martian past to attempt to piece together how the ancient Red Planet changed from a wet world into the dry desert scientists study today.
+NASA's Mars Atmosphere and Volatile EvolutioN mission (MAVEN for short) is designed to peer into the Martian past in an attempt to piece together how the ancient Red Planet changed from a wet world into the dry desert scientists study today.

-The $671 million mission will investigate the upper atmosphere of the Red Planet, focusing on how the planet lost most of its atmosphere and liquid water.
-[NASA's MAVEN Mission to Mars: Photos]
+The $671 million mission is investigating the upper atmosphere of the Red Planet, focusing on how the planet lost most of its atmosphere and liquid water.

 Spacecraft on and orbiting Mars